p-lange/Clockworld/Rules/SKILLS.md

 >*For example, Mudo is attempting to juggle his hunting knife to impress some onlookers.
 This isn’t a pre-written Action, so instead the GM simply calls for Mudo to roll a Rank Check using his Knives Skill.*

 ### Improving your Skills
 Throughout play, the GM will award the players Experience Points (XP) after completing a scenario or performing good role-playing.
 XP is given a few points at a time, usually ranging from 1 to 5 points.
 XP is given in “Chunks”, which limit how the XP can be spent.
 No matter what type of XP Chunk you received or the amount of XP within the Chunk, you can only spend one XP per Skill.
-The GM can award either “Free XP” or “Specific XP”.
-Free XP can be spent on any Skill you wish, while a Specific XP can only be spent on what the GM decides, which is usually a particular Skill or group of Skills.
-You do not need to already be trained in a Skill to spend XP on it.
 The standard XP Chunk for completing a Scenario is (5), however easier or more challenging Scenarios may justify more or less reward.
 You cannot “save” XP for later use.
 It is spent immediately upon receipt.

 When you spend XP, you simply check-off the next bubble on the Skill Page for the Skill you wish to improve.
 Once you have filled in enough bubbles, your Bonus to checks with that Skill increases, and so will your Rank.

 >*For example, after defeating a group of bandits, Mudo is awarded +3 Free XP by the GM.
 Mudo decides to spend one point in his Handguns Skill, one in Hand-to-Hand, and the third in Athletics.
 He could not, however, place two points into his Handgun Skill.*

 ## Close Combat
 **_Close Combat Skills provide you the tools to slice and dice your foes, while defending yourself against the same._**